Why project managers get no respect

-There is not a child alive who dreams of being a project manager.
-Maybe a firefighter, a rock star or an astronaut, but not a project manager?
-No way.
-There’s something inherently dull about the words “project” and “manager”.
-They’re not terms that come to mind when people want to be inspired.
+There is not a child who dreams of being a project manager.
+Maybe a firefighter, a rock star or an astronaut, but a manager of projects?
+There’s something inherently dull about the words “project” and “manager.”
+They’re not terms that come to mind when people dream about future careers.
 And it follows that in the professional world saying you are a project manager won’t get you much respect either.
-To many being a PM means you fit this unfortunate stereotype: you were not good enough in your field to be an engineer or a programmer, and through politics and self-inflation, you find ways to take credit for the hard work done by others.
-It stings, but that’s the unfortunate and sometimes well earned stereotype.
+To many being a PM means you fit this unfortunate stereotype: you were not good enough in your field to be an engineer or ambitious enough to start a company, and through politics and self-inflation, you find ways to take credit for the hard work done by others.
+It stings, but that’s the sometimes well earned stereotype.

 Many PMs unintentionally reinforce this view by trying to get everyone to pay attention to the work they do produce: the meta work of spreadsheets, specifications, presentations and status reports, failing to realize that to most in any organization, these are the least interesting and most bureaucratic things produced in the building.
 This mismatch of value sends the PM and his/her team into a downward spiral: the PM asking for more and more respect in ways guaranteed to push people further away.

 The core problem is perspective.
 Our culture does not think of movie directors, executive chefs, astronauts, brain surgeons, or rock stars as project managers, despite the fact that much of what these respected professions do is manage projects.
 Everything is a project.
 The difference is these individuals would never describe themselves primarily as project managers.
 They’d describe themselves as directors, architects or rock stars first, and as a projects manager or team leaders second.
 They are committed first to the output, not the process.
 And the perspective many PMs have is the opposite: they are committed first to the process, and their status in the process, not the results.